 In addition, the discretionary payment is for people who:

 - Have property related costs e.g. rent/mortgage and are liable for Council Tax (occupied properties only).
 We may consider applications from those who are not liable for Council Tax where a formal tenancy agreement is in place

 - Are not currently receiving Universal Credit, Working Tax Credit, Income-based Employment and Support Allowance, Income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit

 - Are on low incomes and will face financial hardship as a result of not being able to work while they are self-isolating

 - Have no recourse to public funds if they meet the criteria above.

 To make a claim for the Test and Trace Support Payment or the Discretionary Test and Trace Support Payment, you will need to:

-Please note that you can apply for the Test and Trace Support Payment and the Discretionary Test and Trace Support Payment as many times as you are asked to isolate, as long as you meet the eligibility criteria for each claim and your periods of self-isolation do not overlap.
+Please note that you can apply for the Test and Trace Support Payment and the Discretionary Test and Trace Support Payment as many times as you are asked to isolate, or your child/young person has been asked to self-isolate as long as you meet the eligibility criteria for each claim and the periods of self-isolation do not overlap.